Our Simplest Guide To Student Loan Refinancing – Part IIOctober 9, 2018

 Refinancing Different Types of Student Loans

-How and why you refinance your student loans depends a lot on what type of loans you have.
+How and why you refinance your student loans depends heavily on whether you have federal student loans, private student loans, or both.
 Here’s why:

 When considering refinancing private loans, it usually comes down to the math of how much you’ll save.
 Because there are so many private servicer options, you can take time to compare the customer service, terms, and interest rates.
 Since you’re refinancing a private loan, you probably aren’t losing any benefits moving from one servicer to another.
 Make sure you understand how much you’re saving because that will be a major factor in choosing the company, along with their service.